Robber Gets Absolutely Trucked

 Frequently Asked Questions

-What legal considerations apply when using a vehicle as deadly force?
+What legal considerations apply when using a vehicle to stop a criminal suspect?

-Using a vehicle to strike someone is considered deadly force.
-Legally, it should generally only be employed to stop an immediate deadly threat to oneself or others to avoid potential prosecution.
+Using a vehicle to strike a suspect is legally classified as deadly force.
+To avoid prosecution, such an action should generally only be employed when facing an immediate deadly threat to yourself or others, as determined by the circumstances.

 What are the risks associated with intervening in a third-party encounter?